dsmohiit/Library_Management_Project_SQL/README.md

 ```

-**-- Task 16: Create a new table active_members containing members who have issued at least one book in the last 2 months.**
+**Task 17: Create a new table active_members containing members who have issued at least one book in the last 2 months.**

 ```sql
 CREATE TABLE active_members